Language Learning and Culture

 The study by Professor “Tracey Derwing and Erin Waugh looked at the role of language and cultural practices at how immigrants develop friendships, join social organizations …. within the mainstream.”
 They noted that some cultural groups have more difficulty than others in picking up Canadian.
 Even though it was not mentioned in the article, this has nothing to do with the peoples and their capacities.
 It has more to do with the fact that sometimes picking up nuances of another culture is affected by your own.
 That is why so many westerners have trouble with Japanese (at the high end) in a way that I believe that learners from some other Asian countries would not have.
 Attitudes and ways of being can be much harder to take on sometimes than grammatical structures!“If you’re going to ask your boss for a raise, you have to be able to self-promote in a way that isn’t going to offend,” says Derwing.
 “Or if you realize someone has said something that isn’t true and if it’s a high-stakes situation where it’s important that the facts come out, you have to find a way to say it without the other person losing face.
 Those things are culturally determined — there is a Canadian way of doing things.”

 All this shows that the human side of language learning is an important part of language learning.
-By human, I am talking here not about the language but more about what we need to do within ourselves to accomodate differences in others.
+By human, I am talking here not about the language but more about what we need to do within ourselves to accommodate differences in others.
 No matter how dedicated you might be to learning a language if you are not prepared to accept differences and open yourself to other ways of relating to people, then the language will just be harder to master.
-The adherences to one’s own preferred means of communication can be so strong that unconsciously there can be bias against another language/culture.
+The adherence to one’s own preferred means of communication can be so strong that unconsciously there can be bias against another language/culture.

 Hence, learning to be more open and to be more accepting of other cultures and peoples can certainly help any language learner in their efforts to improve their language learning.